Join a rapidly growing career path

 Nurse practitioners are Advanced Practice Registered Nurses (APRN) educated at the master’s level or higher.
 They typically work in emergency rooms, primary care clinics, urgent care centers, and hospitals treating patients with a range of illnesses and/or life-threatening conditions.
 The primary care FNP is certified and licensed to treat patients of all ages in a variety of settings.

-Learn everything you need to know about what a nurse practitioner is and what they do.
+Learn everything you need to know about what a family nurse practitioner is and what they do.

 Life as a family nurse practitioner: career profile

-U.S. News and World Report ranked nurse practitioner #4 on its 2018 list of the 100 best jobs in America.
+U.S. News and World Report ranked nurse practitioner #1 on its 2023 list of Best Health Care Jobs and #2 on its list of the 100 best jobs in America.
 It ranks so highly, in part, because of the tremendous job satisfaction FNP-trained nurses report as they gain more and more autonomy as primary healthcare providers.
 The annual report also factors in growth potential, work-life balance and salary.

-Increasingly, FNPs are providing services for which patients would have historically waited weeks to see a physician, especially in rural areas where there is a shortage of primary family practice providers.
+Increasingly, a family nurse practitioner provides services for which patients would have historically waited weeks to see a physician, especially in rural areas where there is a shortage of primary family practice providers.

 Where can you work?